dromara/sureness/README.md

 ![benchmark](docs/_images/benchmark_en.png)

+**Benchmark test shows sureness to lose 0.026ms performance compared to frameless application, shiro lose 0.088ms, spring security lose 44.813ms.**
-**Benchmark tests show that sureness basically does not consume performance compared with frameless applications, and the performance (TPS) is twice that of shiro and 170 times that of spring security.**
+**In contrast, sureness basically does not consume performance, and the performance (TPS loss) is 3 times that of shiro and 1700 times that of spring security.**
+**The performance gap will be further widened as the api matching chain increases.**

 Detail see [Benchmark Test](https://github.com/tomsun28/sureness-shiro-spring-security)